Signed in as:

 The color yellow represents the sun and the healing nature of the sun.
 It also represents my shining light in what I hope to illuminate and bring to life with the ancient practice of Yoga & my cultural & spiritual practices as a First Nations women of Australia.

-White is associated with truth. purity, cleansing, healing and protection. it is a good healing color for the removal of pain and suffering in the aura it signifies a high level of attainment, a higher-level soul incarnated to help others.
+White is associated with truth. purity, cleansing, healing and protection.
+It is a good healing colour for the removal of pain and suffering.
+In the aura it signifies a high level of attainment, a higher-level soul incarnated to help others.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.